opendr-io/causality/README.md

 **WARM** CVEs still have potential but they're less likely to become something we hear about.
 A possible B-list of priorities for more risk reduction.

 Everything else was rated cold by the model, meaning they have some potential, but probably won't be the ones that we hear about.
 Note I am talking about risk reduction, not risk eradication.
 Use these ratings in concert with local data.
 I am rating nearly all current CVEs - over 17k in this latest run - but there may be a few stragglers that were not processed.
 Let me know if you're looking for a specific CVE.
 I am not rating Wordpress vulns because I get better results keeping them out of the model so of you're running Wordpress, let me know if you want ratings for those.
+I have not gone back further than 2024 but if you want me to rate the entire population over the past two decades, hit me up.

 [2024](/2024): Ratings runs for calendar 2024 CVES that came out of the model rated 'hot.'
 It is possible to predict most of the wathclisted CVEs will be in a subset of 12% of the population.